This Christmas biscotti with cranberries, rosemary and dark chocolate is an unique and delicious flavor combination that is perfect for Christmas.

 - 3/4 cup sugar plus 2 tablespoons (divided)

 - 3 eggs

 - 1 teaspoon pure vanilla extract

 - 1 cup fresh cranberries

-- 9 cups servings of Baker's dark chocolate melting wafers about 2/3 of one of the
+- 9 servings Baker's dark chocolate melting wafers (I used about 2/3 of one 7 ounce container)

 Preheat oven to 350 degrees.